How to Design your WordPress Website Like a pro even if you’re a beginner

 I won’t be surprised if you felt it is spammy.
 That’s what your users may think when your permalinks are not so readable.

 The actual URL of my starter kit page is this – https://kuldeeprathore.com/starter-kit/

 It's not only readable but rememberable as well.
 That’s exactly what you should do.

-Log in to your WordPress dashboard & then go to permalinks settings that can be found under Settings > Permalinks.
+Log in to your WordPress dashboard & then go to permalinks settings which can be found under Settings > Permalinks.

-From here, simply select post name and click on save changes.
+From here, simply select the post name and click on save changes.

 When you use the “post name” settings, the URL structure is the sanitized version of your post heading/title.

 For instance, on my tools page, I’ve set the title as – “Tools I Use to drive my business”